thegetty/quire-docs/content/guide/install-uninstall.md

 Open your Terminal {{< q-glossary "command-line shell" >}} (found in your Applications/Utilities folder or by pressing Command–Space Bar and type “Terminal” ) and follow the steps below.
 First, install support software for Quire, and then Quire itself.
 If you are new to the command-line, read our tutorial on [“Working in a Command-line Shell”](/tutorial#1-working-in-a-command-line-shell).

-1. Install **Apple’s Xcode** by copying and pasting the following command and pressing enter.
+1. **Apple’s Xcode** is a set of developer tools for your mac.
+More information can be found [here](https://en.wikipedia.org/wiki/Xcode).
+Install Apple's Xcode by copying and pasting the following command and pressing enter.
 If Xcode is not already installed, an additional alert notification will pop up.
 Click “Install” and follow the prompts.

     ```text
     xcode-select --install
     ```

-2. Visit the **Node.js** site, and download and install the current LTS (long-term support) version: [https://nodejs.org](https://nodejs.org).
+2. **Node.js** enables you to run javascript on your computer.
+The Quire CLI is written in javascript.
+Visit the Node.js site, and download and install the current LTS (long-term support) version: [https://nodejs.org](https://nodejs.org).

-3. Visit the **Pandoc** repository on GitHub, and download the macOS .pkg file of the latest release: [https://github.com/jgm/pandoc/releases/](https://github.com/jgm/pandoc/releases/).
+3. **Pandoc** serves two purposes in Quire.
+You can use it to convert Word documents to Markdown, and you can also use it to create e-book files of your Quire project.
+Visit the Pandoc repository on GitHub, and download the macOS .pkg file of the latest release: [https://github.com/jgm/pandoc/releases/](https://github.com/jgm/pandoc/releases/).
 Install by double clicking the icon and following the prompts.

-4. Visit the **PrinceXML** site, download the Mac OS version, and uncompress the folder: [http://www.princexml.com/download/](http://www.princexml.com/download/).
+4. **PrinceXML** enables you to create a PDF version of your Quire project.
+Visit the PrinceXML site, download the Mac OS version, and uncompress the folder: [http://www.princexml.com/download/](http://www.princexml.com/download/).

     Copy and paste the following two lines in a blank Word or Notes document: